- Italy defeated France to win the World Cup on this day in 2006

-- Lippi stunned Grosso by asking to take a penalty in the Final shootout
+- Lippi stunned Grosso by asking him to take a penalty in the Final shootout

 - Italy had a penalty-shootout curse hanging over them